expo/expo/docs/pages/bare/updating-your-app.md

 title: Updating your app
 ---

-EAS update works with projects created with `react-native init` and with Expo projects that are ejected.
+EAS update works with any bare React Native app.
 These projects have **android** and **ios** directories so that we can modify native files directly.

 The steps for configuring a bare React Native project are identical to the steps for configuring an Expo project.
 However, you may need to edit some of the code `eas update:configure` and `eas build:configure` generates depending on how you build and run your project.